CyberZHG/MIXAL/README.md

 ## Sample

-A sample code that finds the maximum value:
+Following is a piece of sample code that finds the maximum value.
+There are upper-case letters in the names of functions and attributes as the codes were written with C++.

 ```python
 import random